F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 The **keys** property is not included in the example at the top of this page, so the line numbers for this section will not line up with that example.

+..
+NOTE:: DO 1.35 introduced the **forceInitialPasswordChange** property for the User class.
+See the :ref:`User class example<example4>` for details.